+Over the course of the last $2\frac{1}{2}$ years, the University has developed a comprehensive construction plan addressing the science requirements of this innovative observatory system.
+The major component of the construction efforts will be the RSN Primary Infrastructure contract.
+The Primary Infrastructure consists of the cable, power feed, communications, and seafloor distribution nodes.
 As an integrated ocean network it was important to get a "turnkey" solution from a single provider encompassing transmission of both electrical power and communications bandwidth, particularly with a system design life of 30 years.
 Based on this key factor, the decision was made to use the Alternative Public Works Design-Build contracting methodology.
 Following appropriate state guidelines, a Request for Qualifications was issued and five qualified bidders proceeded to the next stage of the selection process.
 As a result of the selection process, the University's RSN project team has entered into negotiations with the firm of L-3 Communications MariPro, Inc. as the potential supplier.
 L-3 Communications MariPro, Inc. is a subsidiary of L-3 Communications Corporation, a Fortune 500 company with a diverse product portfolio used across aerospace and defense platforms in support of the Department of Defense, Department of Homeland Security and the intelligence community.
 L-3 Communications MariPro has specific expertise in complex cable sensor systems design and marine installations worldwide, including involvement in the NEPTUNE Canada project mentioned above.

-Ocean Observatories Initiative Regional Scale Nodes Primary Infrastructure - Adopt Project Budget and Delegate Authority to Award Design-Build Contract (continued p.
+Ocean Observatory Initiative Regional Scale Nodes Primary Infrastructure - Review Project Concept (continued p.
 3)

 Contract negotiations with L-3 Communications MariPro are ongoing.
 The University's contract negotiating team has included representatives from the Attorney General's Office, the Capital Projects Office, the Tax Office, the Risk Management Office, the Applied Physics Laboratory and the RSN Project Office.
-It is expected that the negotiations will be successfully concluded in the very near future.
-Subject delegated authority from the BOR and the final negotiated price being within the project budget, the project team expects to award the RSN Primary Infrastructure contract in October 2009.
+It is expected that the negotiations will be successfully concluded and that the BOR will be presented with the results, along with a request for authority to award the RSN Primary Infrastructure contract at its October 2009 meeting.